City of Los Angeles v. Lyons: Decision

-In an opinion authored by Justice White, the Court held 5-4 that Lyons had failed to allege a sufficiently-plausible threat of future injury to have standing to seek an injunction.
-Lyons, however, had standing for his damages action since it was retrospective and the injury, being subjected to the chokehold, was concrete and particular.
-The decision helped to establish the principle that a plaintiff must meet a standing requirement for each form of relief sought.
+In an opinion authored by Justice White, the Court held 5–4 that Lyons had failed to allege a sufficiently plausible threat of future injury to have standing to seek a broad injunction against the use of such chokeholds.
+To reach that threshold of plausible future injury, as opposed to merely "speculative", Lyons needed to plead and prove that the LAPD had a categorical policy of always applying a chokehold to every single person they stopped: "[E]ven assuming that Lyons would again be stopped for a traffic or other violation in the reasonably near future, it is untenable to assert, and the complaint made no such allegation, that strangleholds are applied by the Los Angeles police to every citizen who is stopped or arrested regardless of the conduct of the person stopped."
+The high court held that it was not enough for Lyons to point to his fear of such future injury based on the fact that he had actually been choked in the past.

+Lyons, however, had standing to pursue his damages action since it was retrospective and the injury, of being subjected to a chokehold, was concrete and particular.

+This case helped to establish the principle in American civil procedure that a plaintiff must meet a standing requirement for each form of relief sought.

 Dissenting opinion

 Justice Marshall's dissent argued that the majority's test would immunize from review any widespread policy that deprives constitutional rights when individuals cannot show with certainty that they would be subject to a repeat violation.
 He also argued that the Court's traditional rule did not distinguish different forms of relief for standing purposes.

 Commentary

 Based on Michelle Alexander's book The New Jim Crow Lyons' case is related to what is believed to be biased action towards certain races, in this case African-Americans.
 She asserts that it is hard for people of color like Lyons to prevail in the judicial process, like during the Jim Crow era.
 According to Alexander, one of the causes of such issues is the presence of implicit bias in the criminal justice system, including the courts and police officers.
 In support of Alexander's argument, Georgetown Law Professor Charles Lawrence noted, "The purposeful intent requirement found in Supreme Court equal protection doctrine, and in the court's interpretation of antidiscrimination laws disserved the value of equal citizenship expressed in those laws because many forms of racial bias are unconscious."
 As specified above, since Lyons' case involves legal system, unconscious bias may produce negative outcomes for African-Americans.